 That’s the focus should be on the less competitive individual product and category keywords right from the get-go.

-In order to have a solid basis to start on, every SEO strategy starts with keyword research, to do this you need to focus on two things:
+In order to have a solid basis for a start, every SEO strategy begins with keyword research.
+To do this you need to focus on two things:

 - Having all the pages on your site listed

 - Mapping all the relevant keywords to each page

 The important thing is not to laze out on performing specific keyword research for each page on your site.

 When it comes to e-commerce sites, you need to focus on two main pages for this:

 Start by generating an XML sitemap of your site.
 You can use a dedicated SEO service to generate your sitemap with a single click and it will look something like this.

 Generating a sitemap will help you categorize and keep tabs on every page on your website.
 It will also make it much easier for search engines to make sense of your website’s structure.